Kevin Mac Allister

-Kevin Mac Allister (born 7 November 1997) is an Argentine professional footballer who plays as a right-back for Argentinos Juniors.
+Kevin Mac Allister (born 7 November 1997) is an Argentine professional footballer who plays as a centre-back or full-back for Belgian Pro League club Union SG and the Argentina national team.

 Club career

+Early career

 Mac Allister, like his two brothers, started his career with Argentinos Juniors.
 His first appearance for the Argentinos first-team came on 27 February 2016, in a 4–1 defeat to Estudiantes.
 Three more appearances followed in his debut season of 2016.
 The club was relegated in that campaign, Mac Allister subsequently made sixteen appearances in Primera B Nacional as Argentinos won the title.
 He scored his first senior goal in March 2018 against Gimnasia y Esgrima.
 Mac Allister joined Boca Juniors on loan in January 2019.

+Union SG

+On 12 July 2023, Belgian club Union SG announced the signing of Mac Allister on a three-year contract, with an option of a further year.
+Later that year, on 5 October, he shared the pitch with his brother Alexis after the latter came on as a substitute in a Europa League group stage match against Liverpool.

+On 25 May 2025, Mac Allister was a member of the Union SG squad that achieved the 2024–25 Belgian Pro League, ending a 90-year title drought.
+Two months later, on 5 July, he extended his contract with the club until 2027.

 International career

 Mac Allister received a call-up to the Argentina U20 squad for the 2017 South American Youth Football Championship in Ecuador.
 However, he missed the tournament through injury.

+In November 2025, Mac Allister received a call up to the senior Argentina national team for a friendly match against Angola in November 2025.

 Personal life

-Kevin Mac Allister has two brothers, Alexis and Francis, who are also professional footballers.
+Mac Allister is of Irish descent, with his ancestry traced back to Donabate, County Dublin.
+He has two brothers, Alexis and Francis, who are also professional footballers; Alexis is a 2022 FIFA World Cup winner.
 They are the sons of Carlos Mac Allister and nephews of Patricio Mac Allister.
+His cousin, Luciano Guaycochea is also a professional footballer.

+As of 2024, Mac Allister was engaged to marry Tatiana Batista, daughter of former footballer and coach Fernando Batista.
+The couple married on 14 June, 2025.

+Mac Allister is named after the main protagonist of the American Christmas family comedy film Home Alone, a fact that he did not find out until he was eighteen years-old.